 What is remote testimony?

-If authorized by a committee, approved members of the public may testify on a specific bill remotely via zoom or audio teleconferencing instead of attending the public hearing in person at the State Capitol.
+If authorized by a committee chair, approved members of the public may testify on a specific bill remotely via zoom or audio teleconferencing instead of attending the public hearing in person at the State Capitol.
 The time and manner of the remote testimony will be established by the committee.

 When can I testify remotely?

 Remote testimony will only be allowed for a bill if authorized by the chair of the committee hearing the bill in the event of an emergency or if special accommodations are necessary.
 If the committee is to consider remote testimony for a bill, it must be authorized by the chair prior to the hearing in which public testimony is taken and stated on the hearing notice.
 Members of the public who wish to testify remotely on a bill that has been noticed for remote testimony must request to do so.
 A link or call in number will then be sent to those individuals authorized to testify remotely.
 The legislator assistant for the Chair of the committee will coordinate the remote testimony.